hashicorp/terraform-provider-google/website/docs/r/apigee_organization.html.markdown

   If not specified, a Google-Managed encryption key will be used.
   Valid only when `RuntimeType` is CLOUD.
 For example: `projects/foo/locations/us/keyRings/bar/cryptoKeys/baz`.

+* `retention` -
+  (Optional)
+  Optional.
+This setting is applicable only for organizations that are soft-deleted (i.e., BillingType is not EVALUATION).
+It controls how long Organization data will be retained after the initial delete operation completes.
+During this period, the Organization may be restored to its last known state.
+  After this period, the Organization will no longer be able to be restored.
+  Default value is `DELETION_RETENTION_UNSPECIFIED`.
+  Possible values are `DELETION_RETENTION_UNSPECIFIED` and `MINIMUM`.

 ## Attributes Reference